google/WebFundamentals/src/content/en/updates/2017/04/nic58.md

 ## Full screen Progressive Web Apps {: #fullscreen }

-When Progressive Web Apps are launched from the Android Home screen, they launch in a standalone app-like mode that hides the omnibox.
+When Progressive Web Apps are launched from the Android home screen, they launch in a standalone app-like mode that hides the omnibox.
 This helps create an engaging user experience, and frees up screen space for content.